More about Addison County Readers, Inc.

 In order to continue to serve children currently enrolled, as well as to offer it to an increasing number, ACR.
 Inc. seeks volunteers to help it expand its fund-raising with local organizations and businesses, grants and donations, towns in Addison County, and other activities.

-In addition to our sponsorship of the Imagination Library and Project Books At Birth, ACR provides information about our work and sells used children’s books at local events such as farmers’ markets and school fairs.
+In addition to paying for the cost and mailing of Imagination Library books to county children and for the gifts bags given out through Project Books At Birth, ACR provides information about our work and sells used children’s books at local events such as farmers’ markets and school fairs.
 ACR has worked with Champlain Valley Head Start staff to present workshops for parents and has sponsored readings by children’s picture book authors in local

 libraries during the summer.
 When Imagination Library books are returned as undeliverable because parents have moved without a forwarding address, they are processed and then donated to local children’s resource programs.